Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Fit procedure and cross section results

+Selected events are categorized according to the number of \cPqb-tagged jets, as events with 1~\cPqb-tagged jet, 2~\cPqb-tagged jets, or a different number of \cPqb-tagged jets (zero or more than two).
+The effect of the systematic uncertainties on the normalization of the different signals in each of these categories is parametrized using multinomial probabilities.
+In particular, based on the \ttbar topology, the number of events with one (\Sonebk), two (\Stwobk), or a different number of \cPqb-tagged jets (\Sotherbk) in each bin of \mtt is expressed as: \begin{linenomath}

-\end{linenomath} Here, \intlumi is the integrated luminosity, \Aselk is the acceptance of the event selection in the \mtt bin $k$, defined as the fraction of \ttbar events in bin $k$ that decay into an electron and a muon of opposite charge which satisfy the selection criteria described in Section~\ref{sec:sel_kin}, and \effselk represents the efficiency for an event in the visible phase space to pass the full event selection.
-Furthermore, \effbk represents the probability for a jet from the quark \Pq in the $\cPqt\to\PW\Pq$ decay, which is a \cPqb~jet in the vast majority of the cases, to be \cPqb~tagged.
-The parameter \Cbk accounts for any residual correlation between the tagging of two \cPqb~jets in a \ttbar event.
-The quantities \Aselk, \effselk, \effbk, and \Cbk are determined from the signal simulation and are used in the fit to predict the number of events in the different categories of \cPqb-tagged jet multiplicity as a function of the nuisance parameters.
-However, they are not free parameters of the fit.
+\end{linenomath} Here, \intlumi is the integrated luminosity, \Aselk is the acceptance of the event selection in the \mtt bin $k$, and \effselk represents the efficiency for an event in the visible phase space to pass the full event selection.
+The acceptance \Aselk is defined as the fraction of \ttbar events in the bin $k$ that, at the generator (particle) level, enter the visible phase space described in Section~\ref{sec:sel_kin}, while \effselk includes experimental selection criteria, \eg isolation and trigger requirements.
+Furthermore, \effbk represents the \cPqb~tagging probability and the parameter \Cbk accounts for any residual correlation between the tagging of two \cPqb~jets in a \ttbar event.
+The quantities \Aselk, \effselk, \effbk, and \Cbk are determined from the signal simulation and, although they are not free parameters of the fit, they vary according to the parameters $\vec{\lambda}$ and \mtmc.
+In each category, the remaining effects of the systematic uncertainties on signal processes are treated as shape uncertainties.
+The quantities $s_i^k$ in Eq.~\ref{eq:expectev} are then derived from the signal shape and normalization in the corresponding category.
+In this way, a precise parametrization of the dependence of signal normalizations on the nuisance parameters and \mtmc is obtained.
+In fact, the parameters in Eqs.~\ref{eq:S1}--\ref{eq:Sother} are less subject to statistical fluctuations than the $s_i^k$.